Skip to main content

 HIV

-CMV-specific HIV-CAR T cells as Immunotherapy for HIV (research for an HIV cure)
+CMV-specific HIV-CAR T cells as Immunotherapy for HIV (Phase I trial for an HIV cure)

 This is a first in-human, open-label pilot study that does not have a placebo and focuses on evaluating the safety and feasibility of CMV/HIV-CAR T cells in people with HIV as a promising method to effectively eliminate the virus.
 Eligible participants temporarily interrupt their ART regimen for 4 days to facilitate the production of the CAR T cells.
 After this, each participant receives an intravenous infusion of autologous CMV/HIV-CAR T cells at study entry and is followed very closely over the next two years, which includes a thorough evaluation of potential toxicities, their nature, frequency, severity, timing, and duration.
 More about CMV-specific HIV-CAR T cells.